Higher Productivity Through Business Process Outsourcing

 Lastly, what should be outsourced should be known and identifiable.
-JPay was a two-person company before one of the partners inevitably left and the remaining CEO had to decide on whether he should look for a new partner to fill in the gap or to outsource the partner’s responsibilities.
+JPay was a two-person company before one of the partners inevitably left, and the remaining CEO had to decide on whether he should look for a new partner to fill in the gap or outsource the partner’s responsibilities.

 From outsourcing so many parts, he ended up experiencing extreme growth with the company but also that he could no longer control all of the company and realized he needed to take back some control for him to redirect the company in the direction he wanted.
 Thus a valuable lesson was learned in that while outsourcing is extraordinarily helpful for growth, if it makes the company grow too quickly, it is wise to regain that control quickly.

-Lastly, another learning moment that came about from outsourcing came from PatientDox, a cloud-based startup that provided a Software as a Service (SaaS) for healthcare providers.
-Although the co-founders wanted to create a product to service their consumers, they were focusing on software and tech-based solutions although neither owner had a technical or software engineering background.
+Lastly, another learning moment that came about from outsourcing came from PatientDox, a cloud-based startup that provided Software as a Service (SaaS) for healthcare providers.
+Although the co-founders wanted to create a product to service their consumers, they were focused on software and tech-based solutions, although neither owner had a technical or software engineering background.

-In addition, they couldn’t accommodate constant changes that would come out and be suggested because as software, they need to be able to adapt their product to the consumer’s desires.
-It is important to note that having at least one expert in-house that can focus on the core business development is vital in saving those initial costs as the person who can manage the teams that are outsourced to.
+In addition, they couldn’t accommodate constant changes that would come out and be suggested because, as software, they need to be able to adapt their product to the consumer’s desires.
+It is important to note that having at least one expert in-house that can focus on the core business development is vital in saving those initial costs as the person who can manage the teams that are outsourced.